Give them a Christmas Eve box

 Have a Christmas cookie- or craft-ernoon

-Invite your child’s closest friends around for a day of Christmas crafting or decorating cookies.
-For craft parties, set out platters of cookies and hot chocolate, and get them to make Christmas cards or decorations for the tree.
+Set aside a day of Christmas crafting or decorating cookies.
+For a crafting afternoon, set out a platter of cookies and mugs of hot chocolate, and get the kids to make Christmas cards or decorations for the tree.
 We’ve put together a fantastic Pinterest board, Kids’ Christmas Crafts, that’s packed with ideas and activities for all ages and abilities if you need some inspiration.

-If you decide on a cookie decorating party, set out premade dough, cookie cutters, sprinkles (don’t forget the candy eyeballs!), and food coloring.
-You can make the dough the day before and refrigerate – we love Martha Stewart’s basic sugar-cookie dough and cinnamon sugar dough.
+If you decide on a cookie decorating afternoon, set out cookie cutters, sprinkles and food coloring, along with some pre-made dough – we love Martha Stewart’s basic sugar-cookie dough and cinnamon sugar dough.

 Make up a Christmas playlist